1974 Summit Series: Game three

 In the third game, the Soviet national team won 8–5.
 Cheevers sat out the third game because his father-in-law was in hospital after suffering a heart attack while watching game two.
-Don McLeod was substituted in, leaving no backups in case McLeod was unable to play.
+Don McLeod was the substitute.

 Canada had a power-play during the final 1:04 due to Vladimir Lutchenko's holding penalty, and then Harris pulled the goalie McLeod for an extra skater, but they could not score.
 (Note: Some statistics indicate that Gilles Gratton played in game 3 of the series, but this mistake is a result of the fact that there is no official statistical record, only next day newspaper reports.
 Actually, during the final 1:04 minutes of the game, Team Canada had a power play and pulled their goalie Don McLeod for a 6 on 4 skater advantage.
 So their net was empty, and Gratton did not get any ice time.)